Breast Implant Removal

 A hot topic lately (particularly online) is the idea of “en bloc” resection, where the implant and capsules are removed as one complete unit.
 En bloc resection techniques are associated with cancer surgery, which is generally not applicable to standard capsulectomy procedures (with a possible exception being in the case of BIA-ALCL).
 For patients with normal (in other words, very thin) capsules, particularly when they have implants under the pectoralis (chest) muscles and therefore sitting right on the ribcage, a true en bloc excision can literally be physically impossible.
 In some of these cases, the capsule can have the thickness and consistency of wet tissue paper and cannot be removed intact off the ribs without tearing.
 A true en bloc surgery is much more feasible when capsules are thicker, and particularly when the implants are over the muscle.

-As an honest, ethical surgeon, Dr. Cohen never promises an en bloc resection because it is not always physically possible.
-He can, however, promise a complete capsulectomy where every speck of capsule in the pocket is removed directly or vaporized.
+As honest, ethical surgeons, Dr. Cohen and Dr. Sigalove never promise an en bloc resection because it is not always physically possible.
+They can, however, promise a complete capsulectomy where every speck of capsule in the pocket is removed directly or vaporized.
 There are known cases of surgeons who wish to gain the business of patients seeking en bloc resections who, in cases where a true en bloc is not possible, remove the capsules piecemeal and sew the capsules back around the implants to make it look like it was removed as one unit.
-There is no reason for this type of deception, and Dr. Cohen tries to educate patients as to why a complete capsulectomy is a proper, achievable, and less traumatic option than an attempted en bloc resection if they desire total removal of their capsules.
+There is no reason for this type of deception, and Dr. Cohen and Dr. Sigalove try to educate patients as to why a complete capsulectomy is a proper, achievable, and less traumatic option than an attempted en bloc resection if they desire or need total removal of their capsules.

 Explantation Requiring Volume Addition and/or Mastopexy (Breast Lift)